Jannikitten/PQC_Master_Thesis_2026/README.md

 **Do not use this application to transmit sensitive, private, or confidential information under any circumstances.** The post-quantum algorithms used (ML-KEM, ML-DSA) are standards-track, but correct algorithm selection alone does not make an implementation secure.

-This project exists to demonstrate concepts, not to provide guarantees.
+This project exists as part of a qualitative study, not to provide guarantees.

 ---